yuezuegu/UBoostNAS/README.md

 * `src/hardware`: contains the code for hardware model and cycle-accurate hardware simulations

 ## NAS
-This code implements the microarchitecture search as in DARTS-like methods and channel search using DMaskNAS method [2].
+This code implements the microarchitecture search as in DARTS-like methods and channel search using DMaskNAS method.

 ## Hardware model
 Computes the following runtime for convolutional cells: